 1. Water heavily a few hours before.
 The plant needs to be strong because heavy pruning is hard on the plant.

-2. Do the deadheading, shaping and pruning.
+2. Do the deadheading, shaping, and pruning.
 I've supplied pictures and advice below.
-Please note, this is all information from how I personally do this.
+Please note this is all information from how I personally do this.

 How to fix leggy petunias

-You can't fix those leggy stems (gasp!).
-But you can help the plant grow fuller and look good again.
-Yes many petunias, especially wave petunias are more maintenance-free and don't require you to deadhead petunias.
-But, they keep growing longer and longer and the new growth with the new blooms are at the very end of the long stem.
-All the spent petunia flowers with their faded blooms and wilted flowers get cut off with a good pruning.
-Let me show you step by step what I look for and then I'll tell you what I do.
+All the spent petunia flowers with faded blooms and wilted flowers get cut off with good pruning.
+Let me show you step by step what I look for, and then I'll tell you what I do.
 This is what the planter looked like at the end of July.
-It's actually not too bad because we've been getting some rain and some cooler days to break the heat.
-But, the planter is getting messy and some of the plants (hey petunias!) are looking a little overgrown.
+It's not too bad because we've been getting rain and cooler days to break the heat.
+But the planter is getting messy, and some plants (hey, petunias!) look a little overgrown.

 I like using these little pruning shears.
 They are inexpensive and allow you to do some very accurate trimming.
 I actually have a few tucked away around my yard.

-Do you see how far these circled petunias have reached from the pot?
-They stuck out over a foot.
-It looks messy to me!
 When I prune the leggy petunias, I vary the length of each stem.
-The petunias I pruned back yesterday ended up being between 6 to 10 inches long from where they are rooted in the pot.
+The petunias I pruned yesterday ended up being between 6 to 10 inches long from where they are rooted in the pot.
 Some pieces that I cut off were over a foot long!
 I trimmed most but left this one to show you how long it is (picture below).

-Just an FYI, I do try to always buy wave petunias because they are low-maintenance and self-cleaning.
+Just an FYI, I do always try to buy Wave petunias because they are low-maintenance and self-cleaning.
 The thought of deadheading all my petunias is not pleasant (so I spend the extra money for the wave petunias).

 Geraniums are different, and if you are unaware of how to deadhead them, I wrote a specific post focussing just on deadheading geraniums (click the blue link to get there).
 But the basics are to take your thumb and forefinger around the bottom of the flower stem (by the elbow) and then break it off.

 Here is what the planter looks like after it gets a good haircut!
-Everything in the container and beside the container is from the one plant!
+Everything in the container and beside the container is from one plant!

 The planter on the left (below) is the planter that I just trimmed (the "before" of that same planter is above).
 The planter on the right is the next planter I'm trimming.

 Even though I cut most of the petunia blooms off, I find the planter on the left looks nicer!
-It just needs a week or two and it will be full of blooms again!
-Plus, I didn't even notice the pretty red geraniums hiding in there.
+It just needs a week or two and will be full of blooms again!
+Plus, I didn't even notice the pretty red geraniums hiding there.

 Below is the plant (above on the left) after two weeks.
 It'll be even better in another week!